 \subsection{Absolutely stable electroweak vacuum}

 The full GW signal in the case of absolute stability $m_t<\Bar{m}_t$ is displayed in Figure \ref{fig:GW_absolute stability} for a subset of the parameter space with $\nu=20$.
 Higher scales of kination produce stronger signals, as it is clear from the fitting formula for the GW amplitude \eqref{eq:fit_momentum_peak} and its rescaling \eqref{eq:f_0}.
-The typical frequency of the spectra from the phase transition is always within the range $10^{10}-10^{11} \textrm{ Hz}$, restricting the possible detection of the peak to ultra-high frequency detectors \cite{Gatti:2024mde, Aggarwal:2020olq, Herman:2022fau}.
-On the other hand, the low-frequency part of the spectrum is dominated by the super-horizon inflationary tensor perturbations that are amplified as they reenter the horizon during the period of stiff expansion \cite{Allahverdi:2020bys}.
+The typical frequency of the spectra from the phase transition is always within the range $10^{10}-10^{11} \textrm{ Hz}$, restricting the possible detection of the background to ultra-high frequency detectors.\footnote{For a comprehensive analysis on the prospects of high-frequency GW detectors, see e.g.~\cite{Gatti:2024mde, Aggarwal:2020olq, Aggarwal:2025noe}, and \cite{TitoDAgnolo:2024uku} for a recent evaluation of their intrinsic limitations.} On the other hand, the low-frequency part of the spectrum is dominated by the super-horizon inflationary tensor perturbations that are amplified as they reenter the horizon during the period of stiff expansion \cite{Allahverdi:2020bys}.
 Their contribution to the spectrum is given by

 for modes reentering during radiation-domination, and by